caiks/WBOT02/README.md

 The `Win008::capture` method first obtains either the media player's current image or the screen grab image.
 It then calls the `Win008::act` method which processes the image according to the mode.
 The `capture` then updates the GUI and sets a timer with the the interval specified in the parameters, e.g. `"interval" : 250`.
 If the act mode is quick the interval is usually 40ms i.e. 25 FPS.
 For the long running scan modes the interval is usually 250ms i.e. 4 FPS.

-The `Win008::act` method's task is to process the image according to the mode and choose the next centre (the 'action').
-Having checked that the actor is not terminating and the maximum event (`event_maximum`) is not exceeded, `act` runs the mode logic, if a mode is specified.
+The `Win008::act` method's task is to process the image with the mode and to choose the next centre (the 'action') accordingly.
+Having checked that the actor is not terminating and that the maximum event (`event_maximum`) is not exceeded, `act` runs the mode logic, if a mode is specified.
 The modes will be discussed in the [*model* discussion below](#actor003_models).
-Then, if the update is not disabled (`disable_update`), the active is first updated and then induced.
-Next, the representations are updated.
-Then, if `checkpointing` is set and the `checkpoint_interval` (default: 100,000 *events*) is exceeded, a representations and active dump is done by calling`Win008::dump`.
+Then, if the update is not disabled (`disable_update`), the active is first updated and then induced. `actor003` is synchronous and so there are no lags.
+The `act`, however, can sometimes take several seconds if it induces, so `actor003` is not suitable for realtime processing unless the update is disabled.

+Next, the `Win008::act` method updates the representations.
+Then, if `checkpointing` is set and the `checkpoint_interval` (default: 100,000 *events*) is exceeded, a representations and active dump is done by calling `Win008::dump`.
 Finally `Win008::act` updates the logs.

 The `QMediaPlayer` wraps various different video decoder implementations and sometimes it hangs or crashes.
 Hence the need for checkpointing intermediate dumps.
 If the media player fails before the normal termination, then actor can be restarted with the same JSON configuration plus an initial *model*, e.g. `"model_initial" : "model059"` and optionally an index for the place to start at in the video list, e.g. `"video_index" : 4`.
 The next video index is written to the log whenever a new video starts.
 Look for the `next video index` before the last successful checkpoint, e.g.
 ```